National Water Grid Connections Funding Pathway

 - Building resilience to drought and a changing climate.

 Project packages being delivered under the Connections pathway were brought forward by states and territories, with seven packages totalling 40 projects being funded.
-Construction has commenced for five packages, comprising a total of 10 individual projects now under construction.
-Construction is expected to have commenced on another 20 projects by mid-2022.
+Construction has commenced for six packages, comprising a total of 15 individual projects now under construction.
+Construction is expected to have commenced on another 10 projects by mid-2022.

-Collectively, these projects will start to deliver significant improvements over the next two years to regional communities, including the construction of new off-stream storage dams, water pipelines, and recycled water irrigation systems.
+Collectively, these projects will start to deliver significant improvements to regional communities, including the construction of new off-stream storage dams, water pipelines, and recycled water irrigation systems.

 Nationally, farmers will benefit from increased water security, as planned irrigation extends to a further 7000 hectares and connect 400 new customers.
 An additional 13,000 customers are expected to benefit from improved water access or reliability.